CiscoPSIRT/openVulnAPI/openVulnQuery/README.md

 - Update the config.py file with client id and secret
 - Directly interact with query_client.py to query the Open Vuln API
 - query_client.py returns Advisory Object
-- advisory.py module has Advisory object a abstract class which is inherited by CVRF and OVAL data type
+- advisory.py module has Advisory object a abstract class
 - This abstraction hides the implementation details and the data source used to populate the data type.
-The data members of CVRF and OVAL advisories are populated from API results.
+The data members of security advisories are populated from API results.

 ## Disclosures: